Skip to main content

 FeaturePocketReadMonkey Pro

-Monthly costWas $4.99/mo (Premium)$6.99/month
+Monthly costWas $4.99/mo Premium$6.99/month

 Lifetime optionNever offered$49.99 one-time payment

-HighlightingBasic (Premium only)5 colors with inline notes
+HighlightingBasic (Premium only)5 colors with inline notes (Pro)

-Export formatsHTML export onlyJSON, Markdown, HTML, CSV
+Export formatsHTML export (window now closed)JSON (Free); Markdown, HTML, CSV (Pro)

-Distraction-free readerYes — clean layoutYes — light, dark, sepia themes + adjustable typography
+Distraction-free readerYesYes — light/dark/sepia + adjustable typography

 Pricing: ReadMonkey Pro vs Pocket